tsumarios/blog/_posts/2023-09-02-a-primer-on-cryptocurrency-investigation-and-forensics.md

 The arena of blockchain analytics tools, especially for *taint analysis*, emerges as a pivotal ally for investigators seeking to unravel illicit crypto transactions.
 In particular, taint analysis is a way of tracing crypto transactions to see where they came from and where they have been.
 This can be useful in tracing when someone is trying to launder money or hide the source of their funds.
 Sophisticated tools harness the power of data visualisation, pattern recognition, and AI-driven analysis.
 They transform the raw data present on blockchains into intelligible insights that aid investigators in identifying patterns, tracing fund flows, and linking wallet addresses to entities.
 Blockchain analytics tools also facilitate the identification of services that criminals may employ for laundering purposes.
 In fact, by categorising addresses associated with mixers, fraudulent exchanges, or other laundering mechanisms, these tools enhance investigators' ability to differentiate between legitimate and illicit transactions.

-Below is a list of both free open-source and commercial tools for blockchain analysis:
+Below is a list of both free open-source and commercial tools for blockchain analysis with a brief description.

 #### Wallet Explorer